Lewis-Stuart-11/3DGS-to-PC/README.md

-# 3D Gaussian Splatting to Point Cloud
+# 3D Gaussian Splatting to Point Cloud (or Basic Mesh)

 Gaussian Splatting can generate extremely high quality 3D representations of a scene.
 However, to properly view this reconstruction, specialised gaussian renders are required.
 Furthermore, a lot of 3D handling software are not compatible with 3D gaussians... but most are compatible with point clouds.